Gum Disease Self-Care

 Flossing

-Flossing is an essential component of your gum disease self-care daily regimen.
-Flossing helps remove food particles and plaque between the teeth and along the gumline, two areas often missed when brushing.
+Flossing is an essential component of your oral health daily regimen.
+It helps remove food particles and plaque between the teeth and along the gumline, two areas often missed when brushing.
 When flossing, it is important to use good technique.
 Make sure to thoroughly clean between the teeth and angle the floss to clean both sides of each tooth.

 Stop Smoking